ET22 and EP23

 ET22-398, photographed near Oleśnica on September 25, 2009.

 ET22-298 hauls a PKP Przewozy Regionalne passenger train: Warszawa Wschodnia station, March 19, 2010.
-This is an interim measure: currently EuroSprinter locomotives are introduced.
+This was an interim measure: EuroSprinter locomotives were later introduced.

 ET22-1135, photographed at the Krotoszyn station on May 21, 2010.